 About Veritas Technologies

-Veritas Technologies enables organizations to harness the power of their information, with information management solutions serving the world’s largest and most complex environments.
-Veritas works with organizations of all sizes, including 86 percent of global Fortune 500 companies, improving data availability and revealing insights to drive competitive advantage. www.veritas.com
+Veritas Technologies enables organisations to harness the power of their information, with information management solutions serving the world’s largest and most complex environments.
+Veritas works with organisations of all sizes, including 86 per cent of global Fortune 500 companies, improving data availability and revealing insights to drive competitive advantage. www.veritas.com

 Edelman for Veritas